hicksjr2/ISA444-Final-Project/README.md

 ## Forecasting Procedure
 Our approach consisted of the following steps:
-  1. Loaded, cleaned & downsampled the Walmart dataset by selected the top 40 Store-Dept series ranked by total sales volume.
+1. Loaded, cleaned, and downsampled the Walmart dataset by selecting the top 40 Store–Dept series ranked by total sales volume.
-  2. Re-shaped the resulting dataset to match Nixtla's three-column panel format (unique_id, ds, y).
+2. Reformatted the resulting dataset into Nixtla’s three-column panel structure (unique_id, ds, y).
-  3. Saved the cleaned dataset as [downsampled_df.csv], creating a consistent input for all forecasting models.
+3. Saved the processed dataset as downsampled_df.csv, creating a consistent input across all forecasting models.
-  4. We created forecasting models and focused on the naive and seasonal naive methods.
-These gave a realistic baseline for forecasting and allowed us to test the significance of seasonal patterns.
-  5. We then used backtesting folds: each fold simulates a real forecasting scenario with training, predicting future weeks and comparing against actuals.
-For each fold, both models generated predictions for the 40 series.
-  6. We then computed error metrics for every model, series and fold.
-We calculated the mean error, mean absolute error, root mean square error, and mean absolute percentage error.
-The results were combined to determine which model performed best for each store-dept pair.
-  7. We identified model winners for each of the 40 series.
-We compared the naive and seasonal naive for every metric and found that the seasonal naive was the most accurate across ~ 80% of all the series depending on the metric.
-  8. We then inspected the forecasts between actual and predicted weekly sales.
-We discovered that the seasonal naive method captures repetitive annual patterns and peaks during holidays while the naive missed these turning points.
-  9. Finally, we combined our findings of the statistical performance measures, visuals, and model winner counts to solidify our insights about the behavior of retail demand and seasonal baselines.
+4. Applied 5-fold backtesting, where each fold trains on historical data and predicts the next 13 weeks for all 40 series.
+5. Computed ME, MAE, RMSE, and MAPE for every model, fold, and series to quantify forecasting accuracy.
+6. Identified per-series model winners and found that Seasonal Naive outperformed Naive on ~80% of series across multiple metrics.
+7. Examined forecast plots to assess how Seasonal Naive captured recurring seasonal effects and holiday peaks more effectively than Naive.
+8. Trained classical statistical models (AutoARIMA, AutoETS, Naive, Seasonal Naive) using StatsForecast and compared their multi-fold CV performance.
+9. Implemented a LightGBM machine learning model via MLForecast using lag and calendar features and evaluated performance against statistical baselines.
+10. Trained deep learning models (AutoNBEATS and AutoNHITS) and evaluated them using cross-validation with tuned hyperparameters.
+11. Applied transformer-based foundation models (Chronos, Moirai, TimesFM-2.0, TimesFM-2.5, and TimeCopilot statistical models) and evaluated performance using MASE.
+12. Synthesized results across statistical, ML, deep learning, and foundation models to understand forecasting behavior and benchmark model performance.

 ## Results and Observations
 ABCD